rcdexta/hash19/README.md

 Ahem..
 Ahem..
 So about this gem itself..
 When I was writing an aggregation API that had to talk to multiple services each with their own REST end-points and JSON schema, when mashing up multiple hashes and transforming it to a structure acceptable to the consumer, I ended up writing lot of boiler plate code.
 I could see patterns and there was clearly scope for optimisation.

+A [detailed writeup](https://medium.com/@rcdexta/hash19-a-json-aggregation-library-f2ef43d64a86) explaining the need is available for reading.

 Hash19 is an attempt at offering a DSL to tame the JSON manipulation and help in dealing with common use-cases.
 The features include

 * whitelisting attributes